 Grew up a few miles away from Jim Clark’s home in Duns and a follower of Lotus ever since.

-British GT4 Champion 2014, currently racing in Porsche Carrera Cup after a couple of seasons in British GT driving an Aston and McLaren.
+British GT4 Champion 2014, currently racing in a Ferrari 488 Challenge car in Britcar after a season in the Porsche Carrera Cup and before that a couple of seasons in British GT driving an Aston and McLaren.

 The Senna Curves – evocative name and great sweeping corners, can just imagine him driving them!